 In 1990 gales destroyed the amusement arcade and it was never replaced

 In 1993 a 100 ton rig crashed into the Pier cutting off the theatre and lifeboat station from the land

 In 2004 there was yet more storm damage

-In 2013 we had the tidal surge which also damaged the Pier.
+In 2013 there was a tidal surge which also damaged the Pier.

 For many of you, the Pavilion Theatre is the highlight of your visit to Cromer.

 The Pavilion theatre, with its cosy 510 seats, puts on two long running end-of-pier shows during the year, and is an event that many of you come back to year after year.
 This is the only end of pier show in the WHOLE WORLD so it’s a totally unique experience.
 It’s also now a Heritage attraction.